motoridersd/The-Everything-Remote/README.md

 - Removed GPIO15 Button and replaced with a WS2812 LED pixel for notifications (And a built in flash light mode)
 - Added "Continuous Press" mode on specific buttons to enable holding volume up or down

+Lost all the changes

+Wireless coil charging
+magnetic dock from makerworld with comments
+Deep Sleep dependent on Home Assistant
+ESP-Now from instructables for possible less battery hungry option Longer remote with space for the battery connector Comment from Printables on how to do the voltage divider for battery status BLE presence detection, add a beacon to the remote https://esphome.io/components/esp32_ble_beacon.html

 # Original project below

 # The Everything Remote